Leekwanmeng/RopeSwing/README.md

 ## INTRODUCTION
 **UNRELEASED GAME** (developed for school project with no further continuation...)

-RopeSwing is a 2 Player Co-op 2D Platformer Game.
+RopeSwing is a 2 Player Co-op 2D Platformer Game, built on Unity game engine.

 Team up with a friend and scale obstacles to reach the goal!

 Available on mobile only.

 [Trailer](https://www.youtube.com/watch?v=L1ERb9MkepQ)